sonic-net/SONiC/doc/y_cable/design_doc.md

 ### Port to module mapping
-- Another thing that is required is once we do have a vendor to module mapping, we need to map appropriate port to a module as well
+- Another thing that is required is once we do have a mapping from vendor/part number to the appropriate Y-cable module to load, we need to map appropriate port to a module as well

 #### Background